hypo69/hypo/pytest/gemini - set 4/en/src/goog/spreadsheet/__init__.md

 2. Make sure the `hypotez/src/goog/spreadsheet` module is in your Python path or use a proper import path.
 3. Run pytest from your terminal: `pytest test_spreadsheet.py`

 Remember to replace placeholder file paths ("test_spreadsheet.xlsx") with the correct paths to your spreadsheet files or use a mock file system.
 Also, adapt the test assertions and expected data to match the actual structure and functionality of your `SpreadSheet` and `ReachSpreadsheet` classes.
-This improved solution demonstrates best practices and covers various test scenarios.
+This improved solution demonStartes best practices and covers various test scenarios.